Who We Are

 Jerry Murphy, K8YUW while stationed at the U.S. Naval Mobile Construction Battalion Center in Davisville, Rhode Island, handled countless phone patches and messages

 to and from military deployed personnel as a member of the Intercontinental Amateur Radio Net (IARN) on 14.320 MHz.
 As Hurricane Betsy was moving through the Bahamas,

 Jerry, along with Marcy Rice, KZ5MM located the Canal Zone (Panama), helped relay weather information between those in south Florida and the Bahamas.
 There was so much

 interest in what the storm was doing that it created a major disruption in IARN activities.
 Jerry suggested to the net manager to move those interested in the storm

-up 5 MHz to get them off the net, the net manager agreed.
+up 5 kHz to get them off the net.
+The net manager agreed.
 Marcy followed Jerry, and together they established the first “Hurricane Watch Net” on 14.325 MHz.